Skip to main content

 What Are the Primary Tools for Intervention?

-Two primary molecules have become central to addressing the at the heart of PCOS ∞ Metformin and Inositol.
+Two primary molecules have become central to addressing the insulin resistance at the heart of PCOS ∞ Metformin and Inositol.
 Each works to restore the body’s sensitivity to insulin, but they approach this task through different biological mechanisms and have distinct profiles within the body.
 Viewing them as tools helps to understand their application in a personalized wellness protocol.

 Metformin is a long-established prescription medication belonging to a class called biguanides.
 Its primary sites of action are the liver and the gut.
-It works by decreasing the amount of glucose your liver produces and by increasing the of your peripheral tissues, essentially making your cells listen more closely to insulin’s message.
+It works by decreasing the amount of glucose your liver produces and by increasing the insulin sensitivity of your peripheral tissues, essentially making your cells listen more closely to insulin’s message.
 Its effects are systemic and potent, which is why it has been a cornerstone of metabolic health management for decades.

 Inositol, on the other hand, is a type of sugar alcohol, a carbocyclic polyol, that is naturally present in our bodies and in many foods.
 It is considered a vitamin-like compound.
-There are nine forms, or stereoisomers, of inositol, but two are most relevant for PCOS ∞ (MI) and (DCI).
+There are nine forms, or stereoisomers, of inositol, but two are most relevant for PCOS ∞ Myo-inositol (MI) and D-chiro-inositol (DCI).

 These molecules act as secondary messengers within the cell.
 After insulin binds to its receptor on the cell surface, MI and DCI help transmit the signal inside the cell, instructing it to take up glucose and use it properly.
 Their function is to facilitate the very specific intracellular communication that insulin initiates.